Introduction

 Budgeting and Cost

 When planning your project, it’s crucial to budget for the necessary materials.
 Costs can vary based on the brand and quality of the products.
-Typically, you can expect to spend between $50 to $150 for all the required materials for a standard-sized room, ensuring you have everything you need for a successful skip trowel application.
+Typically, you can expect to spend between $50 to $150 for all the required materials for a standard-sized room, ensuring you have everything needed for a successful skip trowel application.

 Understanding the Project Scope and Setting a Realistic Timeframe